Chris Hedges: Political views

 Hedges has described himself as a socialist and an anarchist.
 His books Death of the Liberal Class and Empire of Illusion are strongly critical of American liberalism.

 Hedges's 2007 book American Fascists describes the fundamentalist Christian right in the United States as a fascist movement.
 In March 2008, Hedges published the book I Don't Believe in Atheists, in which he argues that new atheism presents a danger that is similar to religious extremism.

+In November 2016, following the election of Donald Trump as next US President, Hedges' predicted in Truthdig: "The repression of dissents will soon resemble the repression under past totalitarian regimes.
+State security will become an invasive and palpable presence.
+The most benign forms of opposition will be treated as if they are a threat to national security.
+Many, hoping to avoid the wrath of the state, will become compliant and passive."

 Russian invasion of Ukraine

-In March 2022, Hedges condemned Russia's aggression as criminal and criticized NATO's expansion as a dangerous and predictable provocation that baited Russia to initiate a conflict.
+In March 2022, Hedges criticized Russian military intervention in Ukraine as a "criminal war of aggression", but also criticized NATO's expansion as a dangerous and predictable provocation that baited Russia to initiate a conflict.
 Hedges called for Russia's withdrawal, an immediate ceasefire and moratorium on arms shipments to Ukraine.
 He later stated that the invasion was "set to become a lengthy war of attrition, one funded and backed by an increasingly bellicose United States."
 Hedges criticized the $40 billion aid package for Ukraine in a May 2022 piece, which he says demonstrates that the United States is "trapped in the death spiral of unchecked militarism" as the country "rots, morally, politically, economically, and physically," with no real plans to address the epidemic of mass shootings, decaying infrastructure, lack of universal health-care, rising income inequality, student debt, child poverty and the opioid epidemic.
 In his 2022 book The Greatest Evil is War, Hedges wrote that "Russia has every right to feel threatened, betrayed, and angry.
 But to understand is not to condone.
 The invasion of Ukraine, under post-Nuremberg laws, is a criminal war of aggression."

 Hedges accused online social networks of censoring those who opposed the "dominant narrative on Ukraine", and criticized the decision to remove Scott Ritter from Twitter for providing the "counter-narrative" that the Bucha massacre was perpetrated by Ukrainian national police rather than the Russian Armed Forces.